Warframe: Jade Shadows

 The Jade Shadows expansion was released in June 2024 with another cinematic quest, focusing on the Stalker, an "Assassin" enemy that had served as a secondary antagonist to the Tenno and as Hunhow's enforcer.
 This update would heavily simplify the damage system.
 Instead of all enemy units possessing unique resistances and vulnerabilities separate from their overall faction, all units in a faction will share the same weaknesses.
-Enemy armor values were also modified, as prior to the update, enemy armor could negate a majority of incoming damage, which necessitated a focus on completely removing the enemy's armor (otherwise known as "armor-stripping").
-After the update, enemy armor had a hard cap of 90% damage resistance and would not increase in Steel Path missions, allowing partial armor-stripping (removing only a portion of enemy armor) would be more effective.
+Enemy armor values were also modified, as prior to the update, enemy armor could negate a majority of incoming damage, which necessitated a focus on completely removing the enemy's armor (otherwise known as "armor stripping").
+After the update, enemy armor had a hard cap of 90% damage resistance and would not increase in Steel Path missions, allowing partial armor-stripping (removing only a portion of enemy armor) to be more effective.
 Some status effects would also be altered as to increase their overall effectiveness.